dhanushanthp/Level2Trader/ReadMe.md

 6. How to properly close the connection
     > The version update of api fix the peer connection error.
 So temp fix works

+7. The price on bid ask is not working properly.
+Sometimes the bigger sales slip to bids and vice versa.
+But the signals are working fine.
+    * The current level 1 bid and ask is not updating properly.

 # Experiment
 1. What is the block size to show in tape reading window?
     > 100s works better also this was kind of an default values in trading platforms